vmware/photon/docs/photon_admin/compiling-c-code-on-the-minimal-version-of-photon-os.md

     return 0;
     }

-The errors look something like this:
+The errors appear as follows:

     gcc test.c
     -bash: gcc: command not found